Froggy111/funsearchreplication/README.md

 Name all of your init_programs as some number.py from 1, 2, 3, ...
 Make sure that the number of initial programs you have is larger than the value of k.

-run main.py to start evolving, Ctrl+C to stop it
+Run main.py to start evolving, to stop safely type stop in stop.txt and save, it will stop when the current iteration ends

+Can add multithreading for score evaluation (shouldnt be an issue though)

+Need to add actual API and actual evaluator and response parser (depends on the problem)